96boards/website/_projects/view/alexa-and-ultra96/README.md

 ---
-title: Itegrating Alexa & Ultra96
+title: Integrating Alexa & Ultra96
 permalink: "/projects/alexa-and-ultra96/"
 description: |-
     Voice control using Alexa is popular for a number of applications.
 This project shows how to connect an Ultra96 (Arm & FPGA) with Alexa.